LalbaAnthony/ynov-fullstack-room_managment/README.md

 - `PUT` on http://localhost:4000/api/users/admin/users/:id to update a user by ID
 - `DELETE` on http://localhost:4000/api/users/admin/users/:id to delete a user by ID

+### Team service

+Teams's endpoints:

+- `GET` on http://localhost:4000/api/teams/teams/:id to get one team by ID
+- `GET` on http://localhost:4000/api/teams/teams to get all teams
+- `PUT` on http://localhost:4000/api/teams/teams/:id to update a team by ID
+- `DELETE` on http://localhost:4000/api/teams/teams/:id to delete a team by ID

 ## 🧱 - Structure

 Ports allocation: